Job Title: Program Director – Outpatient Treatment Programs

 - Strong verbal, written, and interpersonal skills

-- Thorough knowledge of clinical continuum, to include: assessment, treatment planning, charting / documentation, crisis intervention, referral process, and discharge planning.
+- Thorough knowledge of clinical continuum including assessment, treatment planning, documentation, crisis intervention, referral process, and discharge planning

 - Thorough knowledge of community resources

-- Good organizational skills and documentation skill that meet professional practices and program expectations to include: knowledge of screening and assessing, goal planning and review, case noting, discharge planning and follow-up.
+- Good organizational skills and documentation skill that meet professional practices and program expectations including knowledge of screening and assessing, goal planning and review, case noting, discharge planning and follow-up

-DEADLINE: Open Until Filled.
-All required application materials must be submitted ATTN: Heidi Kammer.
-Interviews will begin upon receipt of qualified applicants.
+DEADLINE: Interviews will begin upon receipt of qualified applicants.